jay-rapolu/notes/configuration.md

 In this step we will download the source code of the application and copy that into the directory which we have created in previous step.

+### Step 05.
+Installing the dependencies

+In this step we will install the dependencies for application

+### Step 06.
+Running the application as a service

+In this step we will create a service for application and then enable the service and start the service.